What to do if you’re currently being investigated

 - The defendant’s family ties, length of residence in the community, employment history, financial resources, and mental condition.

 - The defendant’s past and present conduct, including any record of convictions, previous flight to avoid prosecution, or failure to appear at court proceedings.
 However, any defendant who had failed to appear on the day of any required court proceeding in the case at issue, but who had later voluntarily appeared or surrendered, shall not be eligible for a recognizance bond; and any defendant who failed to appear on the day of any required court proceeding in the case at issue and who was later arrested shall not be eligible for a recognizance bond or for any form of bond which does not require a monetary undertaking or commitment equal to or greater than $2,000 or twice the value of the monetary commitment or undertaking of the original bond, whichever is greater.
 Notwithstanding anything in this section, the court has discretion in determining conditions of release if the defendant proves circumstances beyond his or her control for the failure to appear.
 This section may not be construed as imposing additional duties or obligations on a governmental entity related to monetary bonds.

 - The nature and probability of danger which the defendant’s release poses to the community.

-The Law Offices of David Golden, P.A. has over 30 years of experience dealing with all criminal charges and arrests in Martin, St. Lucie, Okeechobee, and Indian River, counties.
+[firm-name] has over 30 years of experience dealing with all criminal charges and arrests in Martin, St. Lucie, Okeechobee, and Indian River, counties.
 We know who the reputable bail bondsman are, and we know when it may be possible to file for bond reductions.
 Call us for assistance should you have any other questions involving the bail bonds process.
 We are here to help, twenty-four (24) hours a day!